felipemsantana/imgresize/README.md

 			3: Mitchell-Netravali interpolation
 			4: Lanczos resampling with a=2
 			5: Lanczos resampling with a=3
-   --background, -b "0"	background color, used only if stretch is false and the aspect ratio from the output image is not the same as the input, default is 0:
+   --background, -b "0"	background color, used only if stretch is false and aspect ratio from the output image is not the same as the input, default is 0:
 			0: transparent
 			1: black
 			2: white
    --stretch, -s	stretch image, default is false --format, -f 	output image format, default is same as input:
+			- bmp
+			- gif
+			- jpg
 			- png
-			- jpg
-			- gif
    --version, -v	print the version

 ```